-QUALITY AND COST STANDARDS TARGET QUALITY STANDARD RESULT MET QUALITY STANDARD TARGET COST STANDARD RESULT MET COST STANDARD Streetscape/Urban Design 100% 100% 1 100% 100% 1
+QUALITY AND COST TARGET QUALITY RESULT MET QUALITY TARGET COS

+STANDARDS STANDARD STANDARD STANDARD

+Streetscape/Urban Design 100% 100% ~ 100%

-The Cobram Urban Design Framework, adopted by Council in 2009 has been utilised to seek external funding and market the project to the grant Authorities.
+The Cobram Urban Design Framework, adopted by Council in 2009 has be funding and market the project to the grant Authorities.

-Projects identified in the Streetscape Master plans adopted by Council have been incorporated into the draft 10 year Capital Works Program.
+Projects identified in the Streetscape Master plans adopted by Council have the draft 10 year Capital Works Program.